Joca64/Q2N64---PC/README.md

 # Q2N64 -> PC
-The first planet (4 maps) from the Nintendo 64 version of Quake 2 ported to PC
+The first planet (4 maps) from the Nintendo 64 version of Quake 2 ported to PC This content can also be found at ModDB here: http://www.moddb.com/mods/quake-2-n64-pc-1st-planet

 THIS IS A COPY OF THE README FILE INCLUDED IN THE ZIP DISTRIBUTION: